ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 !!! example "Task 2 - Convergence with respect to k-point sampling and cut-off energy"

-    - Understand and run the script (for more information, read the [`README.md`](02_convergence/README.md)), and plot the convergence of total energy with respect to k-point sampling.
+    - Understand and run the scripts (see [`README.md`](02_convergence/README.md)), and plot the convergence of total energy with respect to k-point sampling.

         ??? success "Result"
             The smallest converged (∆ ~10meV/atom) k-grid is 10x10x10.